MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab02_Implement_SAP_architecture_on_Azure_VMs_running_Linux.md

 ### Exercise 2 result

-After you complete this exercise, you have configured operating system of Azure virtual machines running Linux to support a highly available SAP NetWeaver deployment.
+After you complete this exercise, you have configured operating system of Azure Virtual Machines running Linux to support a highly available SAP NetWeaver deployment.

-## Exercise 3: Configure clustering on Azure virtual machines running Linux to support a highly available SAP NetWeaver deployment
+## Exercise 3: Configure clustering on Azure Virtual Machines running Linux to support a highly available SAP NetWeaver deployment

-In this exercise, you will configure clustering on Azure virtual machines running Linux to support a highly available SAP NetWeaver deployment.
+In this exercise, you will configure clustering on Azure Virtual Machines running Linux to support a highly available SAP NetWeaver deployment.

 ### Task 1: Configure clustering